aliev98/Webbutveckling_tenta1_Ali_Aliev/README.md

 3. Running the site

-Now you can check if you are able to run the gatsby site by writing this command in the terminal
+Now you should be able to run the gatsby site by writing this command in the terminal

 ```shell
     gatsby develop
 ```